When was the last time you were truly outrageous!?

 3. Look for a really fun thing!

-4. How can you help the most number of people?
+4. How can you help the greatest number of people?

 And then one day, if I see you on a train or bus, you will certainly stand out from the serious faces!